The Hearing

 What Happens at the Hearing?

-It is important to note that the Vice-Chair or Panel may alter the order in which things happen at the hearing.
+The Vice-Chair or Panel will explain the order in which things happen at the hearing.

-For information on other parties that may attend or observe a hearing, please read the Practice Direction: Who May Attend a Hearing or Contact Us.
+For information on other parties that may attend or observe a hearing, please review Practice Direction #21 – Who May Attend a Hearing or Contact Us.

 Failure to Attend the Hearing